hovel/pybbm/docs/updates.rst

 0.11 -> 0.12
 ------------

 * Fixed bug when the answers to poll unexpectedly deleted.
-Strongly recommendet to update to this version, if using polls subsystem
+Strongly recommended to update to this version, if using polls subsystem

 * Polish translation